-- CCJS 495 Issues in Criminal Justice instead of CJMS 600 Critical Analysis of the Criminal Justice System - CCJS 497 Correctional Administration instead of CJMS 620 Issues in Correctional Administration
+- CCJS 495 Criminal Justice Capstone instead of CJMS 600 Critical Analysis of the Criminal Justice System - CCJS 497 Correctional Administration instead of CJMS 620 Issues in Correctional Administration

 The substitutions listed above are the only ones possible.
 Note that a minimum grade of B must be earned in each undergraduate course for the credits to be accepted at the graduate level.